Woman riding a galloping paint horse with a black and white coat, flowing mane and tail, wearing a cowboy hat, scarf, and Western-style riding gear.

 We stand for community, safety, and integrity.

-A circut where everyone is included–the races may be independent but we are stronger together.
+A circuit where everyone is included–the races may be independent but we are stronger together.

 A black-and-white logo with the text 'The New York Times'